JeevanJames/script-playground/README.md

 Update the `index.js` or `index.ts` file in the required folder.
 You can set breakpoints in VS Code.

 To select the launch configuration to run or debug the code, do any of the following:
-1. Open the Command Palette (`Ctrl+P`), and type `'debug '` to see the list of launch configurations.
+1. Open the Command Palette (`Ctrl+P`), and type `'debug '` (debug followed by a space) to see the list of launch configurations.
 Choose one to start.

 2. Open the Debug pane (`Ctrl+Shift+D`) and select the launch configuration from the top.
 Click on the green `Start Debugging` button to start.

-If the correct launch configuration is selected, there are additinal ways to run or debug the code:
+If the correct launch configuration is already selected, there are additinal ways to run or debug the code:
 1. Press `F5`

 2. Select `Start Debugging` from the `Debug` menu.